Probability-Entropy Calibration: An Elastic Indicator for Adaptive Fine-tuning: Methodology: Bridging the Gap via Rank-Based Discretization

-\begin{proposition}[Expected Rank--Entropy Bound] The expected rank $\mathbb{E}[R_t]$ is lower bounded by a function of entropy: \end{proposition} where $p_{\max,t}$ denotes the maximum probability in the distribution at position $t$.
+\begin{proposition}[Expected Rank--Entropy Bound] The expected rank $\mathbb{E}[R_t]$ is lower bounded by a function of entropy: \end{proposition}

+where $p_{\max,t}$ denotes the maximum probability in the distribution at position $t$.
 A proof is deferred to App.~\ref{app:expected_rank_entropy_bound}.

 \textbf{Empirical Validation of Bounds.} To validate these theoretical bounds and their tightness in practice, we visualize the relationships on chain-of-thought tokens from the Minerva Math dataset~\cite{lewkowycz2022solving}, as predicted by Qwen3-8B~\cite{yang2025qwen3}.
 As shown in the middle and right panels of Fig.~\ref{fig:relative_rank_3d}, the plot of $R$ against $p$ closely follows the upper envelope $R = 1/p$ from Eq.~\eqref{eq:rank_prob_bound}, while $\mathbb{E}[R]$ versus $H$ aligns well with the lower bound from Eq.~\eqref{eq:expected_rank_entropy_bound}.
 In both cases, the empirical distributions closely adhere to the predicted boundaries, confirming that rank-based quantities can effectively serve as discrete, commensurate proxies for probability and entropy, respectively.
-See App.~\ref{app:experimental_validation_of_tightness_of_bounds} for a complementary error-distribution view and summary statistics of the approximation gaps.
+Fig.~\ref{fig:expected_rank_bound_error_distribution} further shows that the inverse expected-rank gap is concentrated near zero.
+See App.~\ref{app:experimental_validation_of_tightness_of_bounds} for the complementary rank--probability gap and summary statistics.